 The Legend of the Blue Guitar

-The strap was made for the first school blue guitar made by 10 homeless teenagers from Key College, Redfern, Sydney, Australia.
-The original Blue Guitar will take this scared strap to the biggest stages across the world to Strike 3 Chords for Youth (#4UEF - Unity, Equality & Freedom) to inspire youth to reach for their dreams - they really do come true 'Out of the Blue'.
+The original Blue Guitar will take this scared strap to the biggest stages across the world to Strike 4 (Unity, Equality, Freedom & Justice) to inspire youth to reach for their dreams - they really do come true 'Out of the Blue'.